borntofrappe/the-nature-of-code/README.md

 #### 68,98,99.7

-Given a population and a normal distribution, 68% of the observations fall in the range of the standard deviation, 98% in the range of two and 99.7% in the range of three
+Given a population and a normal distribution, 68% of the observations fall in the range of the standard deviation, 98% in the range of twice the standard deviation and 99.7% in the range of thrice the same value.

 #### Standard deviation